Dryer Takes Too Long to Dry? Here’s Why

 A failing board may not signal the heating circuit correctly, running full cycles at lower heat than selected.
 More common on newer Samsung and LG touchscreen models.
 Hard to spot — the dryer starts, tumbles, finishes, and shows no error codes.
 We carry diagnostic equipment to tell a board fault from an element failure instead of swapping parts speculatively.

 🔶 Repair or replace?
 Most dryer repairs (element, fuse, igniter, belt, seals, valve coil) run $150–$300; control boards rarely top $400.
 A replacement dryer is $500–$1,200.
 Under twelve years old with no repeat repairs → fixing it almost always wins.
 The exception: two or three major failures in the last couple of years signals broader deterioration.
+For the full breakdown, see how long dryers last.

-Clean the vent at the same time — always A new dryer (or a new fuse) on the same clogged duct develops the same slow-drying problem within a year and can blow a fuse within two.
+Clean the vent at the same time — always A new dryer (or a new part) on the same clogged duct develops the same slow-drying problem within a year and can blow a thermal fuse within two.
 The vent is the infrastructure the dryer depends on — addressing the machine while ignoring the duct is a partial fix at best.

 Still Drying in Two Cycles?
 Let’s Fix It.